ggcrunchy/solar2d-image-utilities/README.md

-corona-image-utilities
+solar2d-image-utilities
 ======================

-Some larger image utilities that have broken off of Corona SDK Snippets.
+Some larger image utilities that have broken off of Solar2D Snippets.